csgo market crash

 “observed asset price = fundamental value + rational bubble (speculative value)”

 A price can express how you feel, how you think others feel, and how useful the thing is.
-I really like a painting so that I will buy it for X price.
+I like a painting, so I will buy it for X price.
 I see other people having unfulfilled buy orders at X price, so if I can buy it at Y price, I can sell it at X price, or I can use the painting to get me into exclusive events.

 example price formulas